MostafaShehab/RobustaTask/README.md

 ![alt text](Free.jpg)

 4. For the second API, we will repeat the step of inserting the token and the URL is http://localhost:8000/api/book/1/1/2/3/1 where the numbers are the user ID, trip ID, start stop order in trip, destination stop order in trip and seat ID respectively.
 All this data can be retrieved from the login and freeseats API calls and should usually be handled by the frontend.
 For now the data is manually inserted.
-This call in plain English attempts to book seat number 1 in trip number 1 (from Cairo to Asyut) from stop AlFayyum to stop AlMinya.
+This call in plain English attempts to book by user number 1 in trip number 1 (from Cairo to Asyut) from stop AlFayyum (order number 2) to stop AlMinya (order number 3) seat number 1.
 Sending the same API call again will return an error that the seats are already booked.
 An interesting case to try is http://localhost:8000/api/book/1/1/1/4/1

 ![alt text](Book.jpg)